openedx/openedx-webhooks/docs/details.rst

     CLA, it is "Needs Triage".

 Draft pull requests start with a status of "Waiting on Author".
-The initial Jira status determined above will be set once the pull request is no longer a draft, so long as the Jira issue is still in "Waiting for Author".
-Note that if a pull request is later turned back into a draft, the Jira status will not be changed.
+The initial status determined above will be set once the pull request is no longer a draft.

 - Labels:

-  - Blended pull requests get "blended" applied as a GitHub label and Jira label.
+  - Blended pull requests get "blended" applied as a GitHub label.

   - Regular pull requests just get "open-source-contribution" as a GitHub label.

-  - The initial Jira status is set as a GitHub label on the pull request.
+  - The initial status is set as a GitHub label on the pull request.

 - Initial bot comment: